Oath: Chronicles of Empire and Exile

-Oath: Chronicles of Empire and Exile is a 2021 board game with asymmetric gameplay and legacy elements designed by Cole Wehrle, illustrated by Kyle Ferrin, and published by Leder Games.
-In Oath, players compete to become the Chancellor, and the events of each game influence the events of the games that follow.
-Upon its release, Oath received positive reviews, and an expansion for the game is in development.
-The game is part of an increase in the release of games that are based on a scenario or have a campaign structure, and is focused on fantasy politics and crisis.
+Oath: Chronicles of Empire and Exile is an American board game designed by Cole Wehrle, illustrated by Kyle Ferrin, and published by Leder Games in 2021.

+Oath is set in a fantasy land similar to that of The Dark Crystal and The Chronicles of Prydain.
+Players with asymmetric roles compete on a neoprene modular map to either defeat or win as the Chancellor.
+The events and winner of each game influence the events of the games that follow; Oath is part of an increase in the release of games that have a legacy or campaign structure.
+The game is focused on fantasy politics and crisis, and intentionally includes kingmaking and metagaming aspects.

+Upon its release, Oath received positive reviews.
+An expansion for the game, Oath: New Foundations, is in development.